Bedrock-OSS/bedrock-wiki/docs/blocks/documentation.md

 }
 ```

-This example spawns a loot table when an entity stands on the block.
+*This example spawns a loot table when an entity stands on the block.*

-### Event functions
+## Event Functions

 #### `add_mob_effect`